georgedigs/ccp-clf-c02/docs/Summaries/index.md

 - Retaining
 - Retiring

-_Rehosting_ This is otherwise known as **lift and shift**.
+**Rehosting:** This is otherwise known as **lift and shift**.
 And this is an easy thing for businesses to do because you're not making any changes.
 At least not at first.
 Just pick up the applications and move them pretty much as is onto AWS.
 You may not get all the possible benefits.
 But some companies found that even without any optimization, they could save up to 30% of their total costs just by rehosting.
 Also, we find it's easier to optimize applications later once they already live in the cloud.
 Because your organization has better skills to do so.
 The hard part, the migration, is already complete.

-_Replatforming_ Or **lift, tinker, and shift**.
+**Replatforming:** Or **lift, tinker, and shift**.
 It's still basically a lift and shift, but instead of a pure one-to-one, you might make a few cloud optimizations.
 But you're not touching any core code in the process.
 No new dev efforts are involved here.
 For example, you could take your existing MySQL database and replatform it onto RDS MySQL, without any code changes at all.
 Or even consider upgrading to Amazon Aurora.
 This gives significant benefit to your DBA team as well as improved performance without any code changes.

-_Retire_ Some parts of your enterprise IT portfolio are just no longer needed.
-We found as much as 10% to 20% of companies application portfolios include applications that are no longer being used or already have replacements live and functional.
+**Retire:** Some parts of your enterprise IT portfolio are just no longer needed.
+We found as much as 10% to 20% of companies' application portfolios include applications that are no longer being used or already have replacements live and functional.
 Using the AWS migration plan as the opportunity to actually **end-of-life** these applications can save significant cost and effort for your team.
 Sometimes you just have to turn off the lights.

-_Retain_ Some applications are about to be deprecated but maybe not just yet.
+**Retain:** Some applications are about to be deprecated but maybe not just yet.
 They still need to run but don't turn them off for another three months or eight months.
 These apps could be migrated to AWS, but why?
 You should only migrate what makes sense for your business.
 And then as time goes on, these applications can be deprecated where they live, and ultimately retired.

-_Repurchase_ This is common for companies looking to abandon legacy software vendors and get a fresh start as part of migration.
+**Repurchase:** This is common for companies looking to abandon legacy software vendors and get a fresh start as part of migration.
 For example, ending a contract with an old CRM vendor and moving to a brand new one.
-Or perhaps finally ending your licensing with an out of date database vendor in favor of cloud native database offerings.
+Or perhaps finally ending your licensing with an out-of-date database vendor in favor of cloud-native database offerings.
 Now, this sounds great, but remember, you'll now be dealing with a new software package and some are easy to implement, some take time.
-The total upfront expense of the step therefore goes up, but the potential benefits could be substantial.
+The total upfront expense of the step, therefore, goes up, but the potential benefits could be substantial.

-_Refactoring_**(also known as re-architecting**) Now, you're writing new code.
-This is driven by a strong business need to add features or performance that might not be possible on prem, but now are within your reach.
+**Refactoring (also known as re-architecting):** Now, you're writing new code.
+This is driven by a strong business need to add features or performance that might not be possible on-prem, but now are within your reach.
 Dramatic changes to your architecture can be very beneficial to your enterprise but this will come at the highest initial cost in terms of planning and human effort.

 ### The Cloud Journey

 ### The AWS Well-Architected Framework

-The _AWS Well-Architected Framework_ helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
+The **AWS Well-Architected Framework** helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
 It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

 #### The Well-Architected Framework is based on six pillars: